heptarch/heptarch.github.io/drafts/demon.md

 Twelve flies break off from the swarm and form an icosahedral web around the dying spider.
-Slowly, with ritual symmetry, they converge on their quarry, folding up space as they go: a letter sealed and despatched to the future.
+Slowly, with ritual symmetry, they converge on their quarry, folding up space as they go.
+A letter sealed and despatched to the future.

 <p align="center">
   ⁂